 Factory Method Design Pattern in C#

-In this article, I am going to discuss the Factory Method Design Pattern in C# with Examples.
-Please read our previous article where we discussed the Factory Design Pattern in C# with one Real-Time Example.
-The Factory Method Design Pattern belongs to the Creational Design Pattern Category and is one of the most frequently used design patterns in Real-Time Applications.
-As part of this article, we are going to discuss the following pointers.
+In this article, I will discuss the Factory Method Design Pattern in C# with Examples.
+Please read our previous article discussing the Factory Design Pattern in C# with one Real-Time Example.
+The Factory Method Design Pattern belongs to the Creational Design Pattern Category and is one of Real-Time Applications’ most frequently used design patterns.

-Note: The most important point that you need to remember is the Factory Method Design pattern is not the exact same as the simple Factory Design Pattern that we discussed in our previous article.
-Most people think that both are the same and thus they use the terms Factory and Factory Method interchangeably which is not right.
+Note: The most important point is that the Factory Method Design Pattern is not the exact same as the simple Factory Design Pattern we discussed in our previous article.
+Most people think both are the same; thus, they use the terms Factory and Factory Method interchangeably, which is not right.

-According to the Gang of Four, the Factory Method Design Pattern States that Defines an interface for creating an object, but lets the subclasses decide which class to instantiate.
+According to the Gang of Four, the Factory Method Design Pattern Defines an interface for creating an object but lets the subclasses decide which class to instantiate.
 The Factory method lets a class defer instantiation to subclasses.

 Example to Understand Factory Method Design Pattern in C#:

 Let us understand the Factory Method Design Pattern with one real-time example using C#.
-We are going to develop an application for showing credit card information.
-This is the same example that we discussed in our previous article, but here instead of Factory Design Pattern, we are going to use the Factory Method Design Pattern.
+We are going to develop an application to show credit card information.
+This is the same example we discussed in our previous article, but instead of the Factory Design Pattern, we will use the Factory Method Design Pattern.

-As you can see, the above abstract class (i.e. CreditCardFactory) contains two methods, one abstract method i.e. MakeProduct() which is going to be our Factory method, and one concrete method i.e. CreateProduct().
-The CreateProduct() method internally calls the MakeProduct() method of the subclass which will create the product instance and return that instance.
+As you can see, the above abstract class (i.e., CreditCardFactory) contains two methods: one abstract method, i.e., MakeProduct(), which is going to be our Factory method, and one concrete method, i.e., CreateProduct().
+The CreateProduct() method internally calls the MakeProduct() method of the subclass, which will create and return the product instance.

 Please have a look at the following diagram.
-As we have three credit cards (i.e. MoneyBack, Platinum, and Titanium), so here we created three subclasses (i.e. PlatinumFactory, TitaniumFactory, and MoneyBackFactory) by implementing the Abstract CreditCradFactory class and providing implementation to the MakeProduct abstract method.
-This method is going to return the actual product object i.e. (MoneyBack, Platinum, and Titanium) via the product interface type i.e. CreditCard.
+As we have three credit cards (i.e., MoneyBack, Platinum, and Titanium), we created three subclasses (i.e., PlatinumFactory, TitaniumFactory, and MoneyBackFactory) by implementing the Abstract CreditCradFactory class and providing implementation to the MakeProduct abstract method.
+This method will return the actual product object, i.e. (MoneyBack, Platinum, and Titanium) via the product interface type, i.e., CreditCard.

-Now let’s see how the client is going to consume the above CreditCardFactory to create an object.
+Let’s see how the client will consume the above CreditCardFactory to create an object.
 Please have a look at the following diagram.
-The client code works with an instance of a concrete creator i.e. the classes which implement the CreditCardFactory abstract class.
-The CreateProduct method will return the actual product object via the abstract Product interface type i.e. Creditcard.
+The client code works with an instance of a concrete creator, i.e., the classes that implement the CreditCardFactory abstract class.
+The CreateProduct method will return the actual product object via the abstract Product interface type, i.e., Creditcard.

-As shown in the above image, the client wants to create a Platinum object.
-In order to do so, the clients call the CreateProduct method on the PlatinumFactory instance which will return a concrete Platinum object via the CreditCard type.
-Similarly, if the client wants to create a Titanium object, then the client needs to call the CreateProduct method on the Titanium Factory instance which will return a concrete Titanium object.
+The above image shows that the client wants to create a Platinum object.
+To do so, the clients call the CreateProduct method on the PlatinumFactory instance, which will return a concrete Platinum object via the CreditCard type.
+Similarly, suppose the client wants to create a Titanium object.
+In that case, the client needs to call the CreateProduct method on the Titanium Factory instance, which will return a concrete Titanium object.

 Implementing the Factory Method Design Pattern in C#:

-Now, let us proceed and implement the example step by step by using the Factory Method Design Pattern in C#.
+Now, let’s proceed to implement the example step by step using the Factory Method Design Pattern in C#.

 Step 1: Creating Product Interface (CreditCard)

-Create a class file with the name CreditCard.cs and then copy and paste the following code into it.
-This is going to be our Product interface which will provide the signature of the common functionalities which should be implemented by the concrete product classes.
+Create a class file named CreditCard.cs and copy and paste the following code.
+This will be our Product interface, which will provide the signature of the common functionalities that the concrete product classes should implement.

 Step 2: Creating Concrete Products (MoneyBack, Titanium, and Platinum)

 This is a class implementing the Product interface (CreditCard) and providing implementation to the interface methods.
-As we have three types of Credit cards in our example, so we are going to create three classes (MoneyBack, Titanium, and Platinum) by implementing the CreditCard interface.
+As we have three types of Credit cards in our example, we will create three classes (MoneyBack, Titanium, and Platinum) by implementing the CreditCard interface.

 MoneyBack.cs

-Create a class file with the name MoneyBack.cs and then copy and paste the following code into it.
+Create a class file named MoneyBack.cs, then copy and paste the following code.

 Titanium.cs:

-Create a class file with the name Titanium.cs and then copy and paste the following code into it.
+Create a class file named Titanium.cs and copy and paste the following code.

 Platinum.cs:

-Create a class file with the name Platinum.cs and then copy and paste the following code into it.
+Create a class file named Platinum.cs, then copy and paste the following code.

 Step 3: Creating Abstract Creator (CreditCardFactory)

 The Abstract Creator declares the factory method, which returns an object of type Product.
-As per the definition, we need to create an abstract class or interface for creating the object.
+As per the definition, we must create an abstract class or interface to create the object.
 So, let us create an abstract class that will be our factory class with a publicly exposed method.
-That method is nothing but the factory method which will return the instance of the product.
-So create a class file with the name CreditCardFactory.cs and then copy and paste the following code in it.
-The following class code is self-explained, so please go through the comment lines for a better understanding.
+That method is the factory method, which will return the instance of the product.
+So, create a class file named CreditCardFactory.cs and copy and paste the following code.

-We created the above abstract class with one abstract method i.e. MakeProduct() and one concrete method i.e. CreateProduct().
-The CreateProduct() method internally calls the MakeProduct() method of the subclass which will create the product instance and return that instance.
-The MakeProduct() is going to be implemented by the concrete creator classes i.e. the sub-classes of the abstract creator class i.e. CreditCardFactory.
+We created the above abstract class with one abstract method, MakeProduct(), and one concrete method, CreateProduct().
+The CreateProduct() method internally calls the MakeProduct() method of the subclass, which will create and return the product instance.
+The MakeProduct() will be implemented by the concrete creator classes, i.e., the sub-classes of the abstract creator class, CreditCardFactory.

 Step 4: Creating Concrete Creator (PlatinumFactory, MoneyBackFactory, and TitaniumFactory)